rschristopher/ischristtrue.com/src/modern-views/free-will.md

 How to make sense of angels?
 How to make sense of demons?
 That is, if no free will, then why torment?
-Why pull the unelect further from God?
+Why tempt people?

-Why not save everyone?
-Or make salvation available to all, even those you know won't be saved?
+Or better, why would God not make salvation available to all, even those He knows won't be saved?
+This is the dangerous question that if left untempered by truth will result in the continuation of the heretical revolution and reaction cycle we have seen before.
+In the end, Christ has a divine and a human will, He us both, and thus through Christ do we affirm knowable truth of man's free will and of God's absolute sovereignty.